royboy789/wp-api-social-login/README.md

 # API SETUP #
 You will need to go to Settings > Social API to configure the API's you want to use.
 As of now we are only supporting _Facbeook_, _Twitter_, and _GitHub_.

 Do you want us to support more?
-Go to [hellojs](http://adodson.com/hello.js/) and create an issue with any supported social network and we will add it in.
+Go to [hellojs](http://adodson.com/hello.js/) and create an issue in this GitHub repo with any supported social network and we will add it in.

 # USAGE #
 Creation of 2 endpoints for __WP-API__  each accepts a data object array, make sure you are passing in an object named data: